rockitconsulting/test.rockitizer/docs/BUILD.md

 ## Build test.rockitizer
 In order to build the runtime please execute the following steps:
-1. Import the project as maven project using your ide
+1. Import the project as maven project using your ide (e.g. Eclipse IDE)
-2. Provide the non-free dependencies upon your connector needs, i.e. mq libs, oracle client, db2, etc.
+2. Provide the non-free dependencies upon your connector needs, i.e. mq libs, oracle client, db2, etc. (see pom.xml below <!-- Non-free libs start  -->)
 3. Run maven build

 ## Non-free libs